 From Legacy Systems to Cloud-Based Banking: The Shift Explained

 Modern financial institutions need reliable banking software development companies to upgrade their systems.
 The online banking market is expected to reach $20.5 billion by 2026, which will significantly reshape the banking services landscape.
 U.S. companies spend an average of $9.44 million to recover from a single data breach.
-These figures highlight the security threats associated with using outdated systems.
+These numbers underscore the security risks associated with outdated systems.

 Digital competitors and rising customer expectations put immense pressure on your financial institution.
-In today’s digital landscape, custom banking software development is no longer optional—it’s essential.
-In 2021, the global market for custom software development was valued at $24.46 billion, with experts forecasting a 22.3% annual growth rate through 2030.
+Custom banking software development has become a necessity in today’s digital world.
+The global custom software development market reached $24.46 billion in 2021, and experts predict a 22.3% annual growth through 2030.
 Banking software development companies in the USA and worldwide offer tailored solutions with enhanced security controls to protect sensitive customer data.
 These solutions align with local regulations and streamline operations through automation that integrates with existing systems.

-This piece shows you how to direct your organization’s move from legacy systems to cloud-based banking solutions.
-You will learn about the benefits, challenges and strategic ways to implement this vital technological change.
+This piece demonstrates how to guide your organization through its transition from legacy systems to cloud-based banking solutions.
+You will learn about the benefits, challenges, and strategic ways to implement this vital technological change.

 Legacy Systems: A Growing Liability